erikj/presentations/great-web-apis/slides/intro.md

 > "The Best Code is No Code At All"- [Jeff Atwood](https://blog.codinghorror.com/the-best-code-is-no-code-at-all/)

 - Will a native client suffice?
-Eg. connecting directly to database.
+Eg. connecting directly to database or message queue.

 - Is there something already written?
 OPenDAP, PostgREST, SDK, etc.